Purple Cone Shell

 Purple Cone Shell, Conus purpurascens.
 Shell collected off the beach at Punta Chivato, Baja California Sur, April 2022.
 Size: 4.5 cm (1.8 inches) x 2.8 cm (1.1 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Habitat and Distribution: Purple Cone Shells are found in tide pools, on rocks, under ledges, and in sandy substrates.
+Habitat and Distribution: Purple Cones are found in tide pools, on rocks, under ledges, and in sandy substrates.
 They live in the intertidal zone, and at depths up to 15 m (50 feet).
-They are a subtropical to tropical Eastern Pacific species.
-In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala, including the Revillagigedo Islands.
-They are found throughout the Gulf of California.
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean, including the Revillagigedo Islands, with the exception that they are absent from north of Magdalena Bay, Baja California Sur, along the central and northwest coasts of the Baja Peninsula.

 Synonyms: Chelyconus purpurascens, Conus (Chelyconus) purpurascens, Conus comptus, Conus luzonicus, Conus purpurascens var. rejectus, and Conus regalitatis.